Karl-Michaud/CExpress/README.md

 # 🚀 CExpress

-> **A lightweight HTTP server framework for C** — bringing the simplicity of Express.js to the power and performance of C.
+> **A lightweight HTTP server framework for C** that brings the simplicity of Express.js to the power and performance of C.

 CExpress is a minimal, high-performance HTTP server framework written in C that provides Express.js-like functionality for building web applications and APIs.
 Perfect for microservices, APIs, static file serving, and rapid prototyping without the overhead of larger frameworks.